 We are all fighting the war for the mind of humanity.
-There are 3 facts about myths you need to know to support reason and science and overcome those presenting mythology as fact.
+There are 3 facts about myths you need to know to support reason and science and overcome mythology presented as fact.

 Myths Vs Facts

 Myths or mythology are fictionalized accounts and stories.
 These stories convey messages.
-The message may be true or false, but they always tend to be memorable or engaging.
+The message may be true or false, but they always tend to be memorable or engaging, just like Harry Potter.

 3 Facts About Myths